-Once we’re past Halloween, the downhill roll of the holidays begins with Thanksgiving next and then Christmas, and before you know it, it’s New Year’s Eve and Day!
-So many traditions, special menus, and fun activities wrapped up with each of those days.
-Turkey Day is the next holiday up, so let’s celebrate Thanksgiving by reminiscing a little and considering some new Happy Thanksgiving activities for you to try.
+Once we’re past Halloween, the downhill roll of the holidays begins with Thanksgiving, then Christmas, and before you know it, it’s New Year’s Eve and New Year’s Day!
+So many traditions, special menus, fun activities, and memories wrapped up with each of those days.
+Since Turkey Day is right around the corner, let’s celebrate Thanksgiving by reminiscing a little and considering some new Happy Thanksgiving activities for you to try.
 There are activities for couples, kids, and grandkids, and several that focus on the ‘giving’ in Thanksgiving.

 Happy Thanksgiving Memories

 Oh, those Thanksgiving memories!
 Can you remember the smells?
 I can!
 First thing would be the onion and celery sauteing in butter bright and early that morning.
 The next step would be Mom mixing the bread stuffing with all the herbs and seasonings plus adding the sauteed veggies.
-And, since this was back in the days when we weren’t worried about stuffing the bird, Mom would complete that task by trussing it with white string, setting it in the big black roaster pan, covering it with tin foil (for a while) and sliding it into the oven.
+And, since this was back when we weren’t worried about stuffing the bird, Mom would complete that task by trussing it with white string, setting it in the big black roaster pan, covering it with tin foil (for a while) and sliding it into the oven.

-Besides the gorgeous golden turkey, the Thanksgiving table would include a massive bowl of mashed potatoes, lots of turkey pan gravy, and of course, whole cranberries out of the can.
+When it was the right time, the Thanksgiving table would host the gorgeous golden turkey, a massive bowl of mashed potatoes, lots of turkey pan gravy, and of course, a bowl of whole cranberries right out of the can.
 We’d have a big green salad, boiled asparagus, and a fluffy fruit salad.
 There would be warmed-up rolls from that red and white package, the green bean casserole, and sweet potatoes (or yams) with lots of butter and brown sugar.
-But, the dessert would be served later in the day, and you’d have a choice of pumpkin, apple, or maybe mincemeat pie with tall peaks of whipped cream.
+But the dessert would be served later in the day, and you’d have a choice of pumpkin, apple, or maybe mincemeat pie with tall peaks of whipped cream.
 (I’m getting full reading about all of this!)

-- Live on the wild side and go out for Italian or Chinese or Mexican!
+- Live on the wild side and go for Italian, Chinese, or Mexican!
 Sometimes it’s fun and even mentally healthy to break with tradition and start your own.
-You never know, you might decide that pizza is a meal you can thankfully enjoy with family, friends, or just yourself!
+You never know; you might decide that pizza is a meal you can thankfully enjoy with family, friends, or just yourself!
 We have family members who have fish and the trimmings for Thanksgiving.
-It’s a whatever sounds good to you and yours’ kind of day.
+It’s a whatever sounds good to ‘you and yours’ kind of day.
 Call a friend to join you if you’re alone for the day.
 Take photos and share your unique Thanksgiving dinner on Facebook. 😊

 - Volunteer to bring a Happy Thanksgiving meal to people who wouldn’t have had a chance to enjoy one this year.
-Check out your local homeless shelter or Salvation Army or your church to see where serving opportunities might be available.
-Or, donate to an organization supporting needy families.
-H.E.B. has a challenge going on right now.
+Check out your local homeless shelter or Salvation Army, or your church to see where serving opportunities might exist.
+You could also give money or food to an organization supporting needy families.
 You might know of a family in your neighborhood who would love a big bowl of your favorite turkey day recipe!
 Consider hosting a food drive and donating to your local food bank.
 Check out this post for pantry organization and purging suggestions.
 Donate your extras (if the dates are still good, of course!)
 Or, invite someone you know who might be alone Thanksgiving to join you for some turkey.
 What wonderful holiday activities and memories these would be!

 - Participate in an event to create Thanksgiving memories.
-Check around; there are craft fairs, turkey trots, parades, and football games.
-The Homestead Fair is an annual event near Waco with activities and gifts you’d find at a working homestead farm.
-Check Facebook Events for something to help you celebrate Thanksgiving in a new way in your local area.
+Check around; there are holiday craft fairs, turkey trots, parades, and football games.
+The Homestead Fair is an annual event near us in Waco with activities and gifts you’d find at a working homestead farm.
+Check Facebook Events for something to help you celebrate Thanksgiving Day in a new way in your local area.

 - Do a few new Thanksgiving theme activities for kids, grandkids, or neighbors.
-Here are some fun ones: Thanksgiving Crafts for Kids.
-Plus, here’s a post about other fun ways to grow friendships/relationships anytime.
-This is also a great day to get a big start (or finish) to your Christmas shopping lists.
-See these two posts for more ideas and some free forms to help and for fun.
+Here are some fun ones: Thanksgiving Crafts for Kids from the Pioneer Woman.
+Plus, here’s a post about fun ways to grow friendships/relationships anytime.
+Also, this is a great day to get a big start (or finish) to your Christmas shopping lists.
+See this Christmas post for more ideas and some free forms to help and for fun.

 The holidays can bring back wonderful memories of the good ol’ days but they can also hold some that aren’t so great.
-One of those not so great Thanksgiving memories happened a long time ago our family had an extremely challenging, close to heart-breaking Thanksgiving as our young family separated on the way to divorce.
-The Lord brought good as He always does, but that memory is one that took a long time to get beyond.
+One of those not so great Thanksgiving memories happened a long time ago for our family.
+It made for an extremely challenging, close-to-heart-breaking Thanksgiving as our young family separated on the way to divorce.
+The Lord brought good as He always does and eventual reconciliation.
+But that memory took a long time to get beyond.
 It’s one of those that needed to be viewed through trusting, thankful eyes.

-At the time the Psalms (and other parts of the Word) were the Rock we held onto and still go back to when life gets bumpy.
+At the time, the Psalms (and other parts of the Word) were the rock we held onto and still go back to when life gets bumpy.
 There’s just something about the hope found in Psalm 27:13-14.
 I love these words.
-In fact, they’re my Thanksgiving gift to you in case life is bumpy for you right now, or if and when it is in the future.
+They’re my Thanksgiving gift to you in case life is bumpy for you right now or if and when it is in the future.

 Yet I am confident I will see the Lord's goodness while I am here in the land of the living.
 Wait patiently for the Lord.
 Be brave and courageous.
 Yes, wait patiently for the Lord.
 Psalm 27:13-14